mimofixe/eternal-sonata-studio/README.md

 ### Mesh Rendering

 NSHP meshes are parsed into vertex/index buffers and rendered using OpenGL 4.5 core profile.
 The tristrip decoder handles `0xFFFF` primitive restart tokens by ending the current strip and beginning a fresh one, resetting winding parity.
 Stride detection is automatic: the parser tries each candidate stride and validates that the vertex block ends where the face-section headers begin, with plausible strip counts and real vertex indices within range.
-The fragment shader computes geometric normals from screen-space derivatives rather than reading stored vertex normals, which avoids lighting artifacts caused by the PS3 normal coordinate convention.

 ### NMDL Loading

-The NMDLLoader scans all sub-chunks within the NMDL size boundary, uploads each NTX3 texture to the GPU, parses the NMTR material table, and builds a `mat_id -> GLuint` map used at draw time.
-The scan uses 4-byte advances for unrecognised bytes rather than skipping by the size field, which avoids jumping past valid chunk data when encountering the NMDL internal header.
+The NMDLLoader scans all sub-chunks within the NMDL size boundary, uploads each NTX3 texture to the GPU via bcdec, and builds a `mat_id -> GLuint` map used at draw time.
+For map models, textures come from a separately loaded `.p3tex` archive; the material chain resolves identically.
+Materials with DXT5 diffuse textures are placed in `mat_blend_ids` and drawn in a second pass with `GL_BLEND` and depth-write suppressed.

 ### Skeleton Rendering